Erasmus+ traineeship grant

 • TA should be signed and scanned (the orignal document is not needed).
 Please send the final TA version to Erasmus coordinator erasmustraineeship@ut.ee

 • NB!
 Training Agreement need to be signed by hand and scanned (student and UT contact person may sign it with the Estonian ID card).
-When the host supervisor wishes to sign digitally please use the list to check verified digital signatures here: e-IDAS website
+When the host supervisor wishes to sign digitally please use the list to check verified digital signatures here: e-IDAS website.

-In order to get approval to your Erasmus Training Agreement by UT side (required!), you should additionally submit to your Insitute/Collage/School the following documents (not required from recent graduates): study and traineeship plan and training agreement.
-Please find the forms from Learning Agreement page (under Training Agreement section).
+In order to get approval to your Erasmus Training Agreement by UT side (required!), you should additionally submit to your Insitute/Collage/School the following documents (not required from recent graduates):

 Grant agreement